CarrieForle/time-utility/README.md

 You need Python>=3.9 to run the scripts.

 You may edit `tz.txt` to have the scripts recognize certain or custom timezone abbreviations.

+The scripts were written and tested on Windows 11 64-bit.

 ```
 Convert datetime to another timezone